daos-stack/google-cloud-daos/terraform/examples/daos_cluster/README.md

 ### The terraform.tfvars.perf.example file

-The `terraform.tfvars.perf.example` contains variables for a larger cluster deployment that costs more to operate but will have better performance due to more instances being deployed.
+The `terraform.tfvars.perf.example` contains variables for a cluster deployment with 16 DAOS Clients, 4 DAOS Servers with 4 375GB NVMe SSDs per server.

 To use the ```terraform.tfvars.perf.example``` file run